IDA-Caffeine-Overflow/IDA_NLP/readme.md

-# Natural Language Processing and Audio Processing.
+# Natural Language Processing for Text Analysis of Call Transcript and Tweet.

 The text is prioritized using TF-IDF, Page Ranking, Cosine Similarity using steps: